CLASSES BEGIN ON AUGUST 15th, FOR THE 2022-23 SCHOOL YEAR.

 Director of Education, Holly Bowman

-Holly Bowman is incredibly grateful to be a part of Logan Christian Academy, serving as the Director of Administration.
+Holly Bowman is incredibly grateful to be a part of Logan Christian Academy, serving as the Director of Education.
 Holly enjoys interacting with each student and being able to watch them grow academically as well as spiritually.
 "It is wonderful to be a part of a child's life.
 I am so humbled by each family that has entrusted LCA with their children's education.
 I love the parts of my job that allow me to help parents instill Christian values in their children, assist in their education, and show them God's unfailing love."

 LCA Mission Statement